Paying for Care

 Some older adults have adequate savings to cover long-term care expenses either in-home or in a facility, but most people do not.
 For millions of people who may not have relatives with the financial means to help or for those who live alone and have limited income and resources, paying for care can be a challenge.

-The good news is that for low-income older adults who qualify, there are a number of options available on the federal, state and county level that may help with such expenses.
+• The good news is that for low-income older adults who qualify, there are a number of options available at the federal, state and county level that may help with such expenses.

-It is a good idea to develop a plan regarding how you might pay for such expenses when the time comes.
-Take a close look at your finances, such as income, savings, and any investments or life insurance policies that might help with paying for care.
+It is a good idea to develop a plan on how you might pay for such expenses when the time comes.
+Consider your finances, such as income, savings, and any investments or life insurance policies that might help pay for care.

 Medicare